SimonDarksideJ/docs.monogame.github.io/articles/tutorials/advanced/2d_shaders/09_shadows_effect/index.md

 Every point (`S`, `D`, `F`, and `G`) needs to find `P`.
 To do that, the `TexCoord` can be treated as a direction from `P` to the current point, and the `ScreenSize` shader parameter can be used to find the right amount of distance to travel along that direction:

 > [!NOTE]
-> The next few snippets of shader code are pseudo code.
+> The next few snippets of shader code are pseudocode.
 Just follow along with the text and the full shader will be available later in the next section.

 [!code-hlsl[](./snippets/snippet-9-02.hlsl)]